aip-dev/site-generator/README.md

 ## Grumble.
 Fine.
 How does it work?

-The app is essentially split up into models (`generator/models.py`) and templates (`templates/`).
-The models file provides data classes that are sent to the templates and which have convenient accessors for template needs (title, relative URI, etc.)
+This is essentially split into three parts:

+- Python code (`aip_site/`):
+  - The majority of the code is models (`aip_site/models/`) that represent the fundamental concept of an AIP site.
+These are rolled up into a singleton object called `Site` that is used everywhere.
+All models are [dataclasses][] that get sent to templates.
+  - There is also a publisher class (`aip_site/publisher.py`) that is able to slurp up a repo of AIPs and build a static site.
+  - There is some server code (`aip_site/server.py`) that can run a development server.
+  - All remaining files are thin support code to avoid repeating things in or between the above.
+- Templates (`support/templates/`) are [Jinja2][] templates containing (mostly)
+  HTML that makes up the layout of the site.
+- Assets (`support/assets/` and `support/scss/`) are other static files.
+SCSS is automatically compiled into CSS at publication.

-There are three models that matter:
+Of the models, there are three models in particular that matter:

 - **Site:** A singleton that provides access to all scopes, AIPs, and static pages.
 This is sent to every template as the `site` variable.